 - Check our battery saving tips for more ideas.

-One reported issue is a bit more serious: something as simple as a film screen protector can derail Samsung’s in-display fingerprint scanner.
-The Galaxy S10’s fingerprint scanner is affected by the issue more than others, but the Note 10 might have the issue as well.
-If you don’t have a screen protector, you might think you’re safe.
-But all a thief has to do is apply a $2 screen protector from eBay and they’ll have access to your phone — instantly defeating the biometric protection.
+While some of these issues are relatively trivial, one possible problem is a pretty big deal.
+Some users report that even a film screen protector can interfere with Samsung’s in-display fingerprint scanner.
+The Galaxy S10’s fingerprint scanner is affected by the issue more than others, but the Note 10 might have the problem as well.
+You might be thinking, “I don’t use a screen protector, so I’m good.” but if someone steals your phone, all they need to access it is a $2 screen protector from eBay.

 Fortunately, Samsung became aware of this problem almost immediately and rolled out a software fix about a week later.
-So unless you’re way behind on updating your phone’s software, you shouldn’t run into this issue.
+As long as you regularly update your Samsung, you should not be affected by this issue.
 If you can’t update your phone for some reason, there are a couple of workarounds you can try.

 - The only foolproof way to prevent security breaches is turning off the in-display fingerprint scanner as an unlock option.
 Go to Settings > Lock Screen > Screen Lock Type.
 Enter your PIN, password, or pattern to confirm.
 Then tap the switch next to Fingerprints to turn off the fingerprint scanner.